yckmciaiy/angular-svg-icon/README.md

 The following attributes can be set on svg-icon:
 - **src** - The path to SVG.
+- **name** - The name of SVG, under which it was loaded via SvgIconRegistryService.
 - **[svgStyle]** - Styles to be applied to the SVG, this is based on the familiar [ngStyle].
 - **[stretch]** - A boolean (default is false) that, when true, sets `preserveAspectRatio="none"` on the SVG.
 This is useful for setting both the height and width styles to strech *or* distort the svg.